Dyalog/APLCourse/docs/dfns-and-assignment.md

 ## Multiline functions and the editor
 You can do quite a lot in a single line of APL.
 However, it is not long before you want to keep sequences of multiple statements available for re-use.
 Of course we can write functions which consist of multiple statements.

 The <dfn>statement separator</dfn>, `⋄` (diamond), allows us to write multiple APL statements in a single line.
-It is considered more readable to spread multiple statements across multiple lines of a function.
+Some people think that it is more readable to spread multiple statements across multiple lines of a function.
 However, it is worth being aware that APL diamonds `⋄` are equivalent to newline characters in terms of execution.
 The following two definitions of the `Mean` function are equivalent.

 ```APL
  Mean ← {